What is Cladding?

 This high-end stainless steel cookware is handcrafted in the USA.
 Made In Cookware is constructed with 5 layers of stainless steel and aluminum, combining the best of both metals.
 The outer layers of premium stainless steel deliver great durability, a food-safe cooking surface, and induction compatibility.
 The inner core consists of three layers of aluminum sandwiched between two layers of steel, providing incredibly fast heat distribution.

-Made In’s line of 5-ply cookware features life-long durability, a toxin-free non-stick cooking surface, and a great aesthetic.
+Made In’s 5-ply cookware features life-long durability, a toxin-free non-stick cooking surface, and a great aesthetic.
 Every detail is meticulously crafted to satisfy customers’ everyday use.

 The triple-cured, non-stick surface offers long-lasting, non-stick performance.
 Their non-stick pans require a short pre-heat time and offer fast and even heat distribution, making cooking a joy.
-The food-grade PTFE coating has excellent release capabilities and can withstand temperatures up to 500o Farenheight, making the cookware stove and oven safe up to 500 degrees.
+The food-grade PTFE coating has excellent release capabilities and can withstand temperatures up to 500o Fahrenheit, making the cookware stove and oven safe up to 500 degrees.

 The coating is highly scratch-resistant and has been shown to last up to 10x longer than some popular non-stick cooking surfaces like ceramic, which wears with every use.

 Made In’s non-stick pans, pots, and cookware sets are very well built, highly functional, and remarkably attractive when displayed in your kitchen.